-- a.
-Conduct that is sufficiently severe or pervasive to create an intimidating, hostile, or abusive educational or work environment, or - b.
+- 1. Conduct that is sufficiently severe or pervasive to create an intimidating, hostile, or abusive educational or work environment; or, - 2.
 Requiring an individual to endure the offensive conduct as a condition of continued employment or educational programs or activities, including the receipt of aids, benefits, and services.